I recently had the pleasure of having Feng Shui expert Rosline Deleu review my home. I’d love to share a little of the experience with you.

-I dreaded letting her in the door.
-I madly cleaned before she arrived.
+I dreaded letting her in the door, spending time madly cleaned before she arrived.

-I realised, this is how my clients feel when I come to visit.
-They’ve mention the dread.
+I realised this is how my clients feel when I come to visit.
+They mention the dread.
 The panic.
 The shame.
-This in itself was a priceless experience.
+This in itself was a priceless experience for me.
 It reminded me of the fears my clients face and the trust they must have to let me in the door.

 Change is a-comin’…

-One suggestion that was a ‘of course I should do that, der!’ moment for me was when she said that we should work on our entryway.
-We should make the area leading to the front door welcoming, tidy, ordered… I found this rather amusing, as, if you recall, I blogged last month about decluttering your entry ways and front garden.
+One suggestion that was an “of course I should do that, der!” moment for me was when she said that we should work on our entryway.
+We should make the area leading to the front door welcoming, tidy, ordered… I found this rather amusing, as, if you recall, I blogged last month about decluttering your entryways and front garden.
 I realised that I hadn’t really looked at mine with fresh eyes.
 Our potted plants were crowding the front door.
 We had trees that needed trimming… and our mailbox was on a lean.
 I even had a chipped wall decoration, cobwebs and wasp nests that needed removing.
-‘Great!’.
-I thought.
-‘Of course I should fix that stuff up’.
+“Great”, I thought.
+“Of course I should fix that stuff up”.
 My husband madly scribbled down our homework.

 We purged many knick knacks and paintings this way.
 We shifted other stuff around the house.

 Applying Organising to Feng Shui